-Later, I came to realize both in my own work and in talking with other vendors that screening results often languished.
+Later, I came to realize both in my own work and in talking with other vendors that prospective donor screening results often languished.
 One of the analogies was that purchasing a screening, which then averaged $25,000, and not using it was akin to purchasing a BMW and leaving it parked in the garage.

 Today, the cost of a BMW has risen but the cost of most screenings has fallen dramatically.
 Screenings have also increased in quality in a way that would be the envy of any automobile manufacturer.
 But still screening results can languish, although they are now in the dust free environment of electronic deliverables rather than binders and no longer embarrassingly visible to office visitors.

 Why Do Nonprofits Waste Donor Research Data?

 Why do so many of these screening results go unutilized?
 It’s not a lack of value.
 In fact, if every organization had the benefit of a screening and made full use of it I am convinced that far more money would be raised.
 These are inexpensive instruments that bring tremendous focus and insight to development activity.
 Used well, screenings can make fundraisers far more efficient, sensitive and effective.
 They can often contribute facts that give fundraisers the confidence to ask for more money.